danesv/taskrambler/README.md

 Well, sadly i have to say that this is a spare time project.
 Documentation is sparse and Tests too.

-If you like to contribute anyway, make a fork, do you changes and generate a pull request.
+If you like to contribute anyway, make a fork, do your changes and generate a pull request.

 I will look at these as soon as possible.